 How to Test a Light Switch

-This electrical wiring question came from: Angel, a Handyman from Joliet, Illinois.
+This electrical wiring question came from: Bob, a Homeowner from Surf City, NC

-How to Test a Light Switch using Electrical Testers
+Using Electrical Testers to Test a Light Switch

 Estimated Time: Depends on personal level experience and ability to work with tools.